Archives

 Research material

-This collection contains research papers left behind by prominent art historians including the extensive archives of Rembrandt specialist Dr Abraham Bredius, the German art historian Dr Max J. Friedländer, and the archive of Holland’s first professor of art history, Dr Willem Vogelsang.
+This collection contains research papers left behind by prominent art historians, including the extensive archives of Rembrandt specialist Dr Abraham Bredius, the German art historian Dr Max J. Friedländer, and the archive of The Netherlands’ first professor of art history, Dr Willem Vogelsang.
 The expanding collection of unpublished research belonging to art historians grows year on year and is of great importance, especially for new generations of researchers.
 Various digitisation projects, for example Bredius’s annotations, are making a great deal of information accessible online.

 Technical Documentation